SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: object Renew response
 - OK status code: 201 (CREATED)

-The EPP Renew command is mapped to a nested resource, named "renewals".
+The EPP Renew command is mapped to a nested collection resource, named "renewals".
 Not all EPP object types include support for the renew command.
+The server MUST return a HTTP status code 501 (Not Implemented) when receiving a Renew request for an object that does not support Renew.
 If the EPP request results in a renewal of the object, then the server MUST return HTTP status code 201 (Created).

 Example Domain Renew request: